Contact Us for a Free Consultation (213) 542-0979

 Exceptions to the no bail emergency order includes serious violent criminal charges such as murder and attempted murder.

-So, it really just depends on the facts and circumstances of why you were arrested and what's going on in your case, and obviously, your criminal defense attorney can argue that you'd be released on your own recognizance.
+It really just depends on the facts and circumstances of why you were arrested and what's going on in your case.
+Obviously, your criminal defense attorney can argue that you'd be released on your own recognizance.

-I think the judges, even the prosecutors, to a degree, really don't want to put people in jail right now because of the overcrowding, but sometimes they feel they have no choice, for the safety of the public and based on the type of crime and the person's prior criminal record.
+I think the judges, even the prosecutors, to a degree, really don't want to put people in jail right now because of the overcrowding.
+Still, sometimes, they feel they have no choice for the safety of the public based on the type of crime and the person's prior criminal record.

-But right now, the jails are a tough place because when I'm getting these co-defendant cases where there's two, three, four, five defendants on the case.
+But right now, the jails are a tough place because I'm getting these co-defendant cases, where there are two, three, four, or five defendants on the case.

-I would say better than 70% when these guys come to court, one of the defendant's is quarantined.
-So, that means the whole case gets turned on its end and we're not able to do anything.
+I would say better than 70% of the time when these guys come to court, one of the defendants is quarantined.
+So, that means the whole case gets turned on its end, and we're not able to do anything.

-There's quarantines in the county jail every single day.
-One person tests positive for the Coronavirus, then they're going to figure out and trace back who that person was with and then that whole area is going to be quarantined.
+There are quarantines in the county jail every single day.
+If one person tests positive for the Coronavirus, they'll figure out and trace back who that person was with, and then that whole area will be quarantined.

 Keeping You Out Of The Los Angeles County Jail

 So, it's not a good time to be in the LA County Jail.
 If you or a loved one has been arrested for a crime, obviously, you better hire an attorney.
-That's your first priority because the attorney is the one who will keep the person out of the jail, if that's possible based on the type of crime they are charged with.
+That's your priority because the attorney is the one who will keep the person out of jail if that's possible, based on the type of crime they are charged with.

 If there's a chance to argue that the person is innocent, file a motion on their behalf.
-Obviously, an attorney is going to be best suited for that.
+Obviously, an attorney is best suited for that.

-Even people who are getting state prison sentences and cannot serve them in state prison because the state prisons aren't allowing anybody to come in because of the Coronavirus, well that person is going to be in LA County Jail.
+Even people who are getting state prison sentences cannot serve them in state prison because the state prisons aren't allowing anybody to come in because of the Coronavirus; well, that person is going to be in LA County Jail.

 Next Step If Charged With A Crime in Los Angeles

-I believe that scenario is quickly mounting up as we speak and they're going to have to start letting people, who care getting big prison sentences out early because of the overcrowding, because of the safety reasons and because they have to make room for new people who are being arrested every single day.
+I believe that scenario is quickly mounting up as we speak, and they're going to have to start letting people who care getting big prison sentences out early because of the overcrowding, for safety reasons, and because they have to make room for new people who are being arrested every single day.

-So, if you or a loved one is charged with a crime in Los Angeles county and you're looking for a good criminal defense attorney and you're concerned about the LA County Jail system, pick up the phone.
+So, if you or a loved one is charged with a crime in Los Angeles County, you're looking for a good criminal defense attorney, and you're concerned about the LA County Jail system, pick up the phone.

 About the Author